xxruyle/eecs563-p2p-project/README.md

 register (r)?
 ```

 NOTE: Before sending or receiving a file, the user must login (register (r), if they already haven't).
-There is a test user already in auth.txt if you want to use it (username: xavier, password: test)
+There is a test user already in auth.txt if you want to use it (username: xavier, password: test).

 - One client should have the tracker started (t)
 - Client(s) should send a file to the tracker (s)